nirujayasundara/-Identity-and-Access-Management-Configuration/README.md

-his configuration ensures that (niroshajayasundara) has full access to manage API Gateway, DynamoDB, Route 53, S3, Certificate Manager, Lambda, and CloudFront, as well as the necessary IAM permissions to administer these services effectively.
+This configuration ensures that (niroshajayasundara) has full access to manage API Gateway, DynamoDB, Route 53, S3, Certificate Manager, Lambda, and CloudFront, as well as the necessary IAM permissions to administer these services effectively.